Pfc. Melvin E. Buggs

 While in the cove, the POWs were allowed on deck at certain times.
 One POW attempted to escape and was shot.
 After nine days the ship returned to Manila.
 While the Arisan Maru was anchored off Palawan it was attacked once by American planes.
 When it returned to Manila, on October 20th, the port showed signs of having been bombed by American planes.

 On October 21, 1944, the ship sailed a second time.
-It joined a 12 ship convoy bound for Formosa.
-The next day, October 24, 1944, around 4:30 p. m., the convoy was attacked by American submarines.
+It joined a twelve ship convoy bound for Formosa.
+The next day, Tuesday, October 24, 1944, around 4:30 p. m., the convoy was attacked by American submarines while in the Bashi Channel of the South China Sea.
 Some POWs were on deck cooking dinner for the other POWs and witnessed the event.
 During the attack a torpedoed passed wide of the ship's bow.
 A second torpedo passed to the ship's stern.
 The next two more torpedoes hit the ship amidships.
 The ship shook and came to a stop.

 When the ship was hit, the guards began firing on the POWs on deck in an attempt to force them into the holds.
 After they were in the holds, the guards cut the rope ladders and cover the hatches.
 They did not tie the hatch covers down.
 The Japanese then abandoned ship.